-The Certificate in School Social Work Practice highlights specialized knowledge, skills and values associated with working in a school-based setting or in agencies that are school-based or school-linked.
-The goal of this Certificate is to educate and train social work students to be knowledgeable about the factors and skills required for working in direct practice with students and their families while also being knowledgeable and skilled in collaboration with multiple non-social work professionals while working in a school based setting.
+The Certificate in School Social Work Practice highlights specialized knowledge, skills, and values associated with working in a school-based setting or in agencies that are school-based or school-linked.
+The goal of this Certificate is to educate and train social work students to be knowledgeable about the factors and skills required for working in direct practice with students and their families while also being knowledgeable and skilled in collaboration with multiple non-social work professionals while working in a school-based setting.

-Students in the Certificate program take three elective courses such as "Social Work Practice in School" "Child and Family Welfare" and "Social Work Practice with Children", and conduct supervised field work is in a school setting or school-linked agency or organization.
+Students in the Certificate program conduct supervised field work in a school setting or schoollinked agency or organization and take three elective courses such as: Social Work Practice in Schools, Child and Family Welfare, and Social Work Practice with Children.